giserh/docker-mapproxy/README.md

 ArcGIS servers refuse to connect to unencrypted WMS services (HTTP).
 I get around this by running MapProxy behind an nginx server.
-The Dockerfile.mapproxy and Docker Compose files here work with the proxy described in my github repository Wildsong/proxy.
+The Dockerfile and Docker Compose files here work with the proxy described in my github repository Wildsong/proxy.

 ## Build